New Caledonia Visa Requirements - for tourism only.

-If you are intending to enter New Caledonia for business or to seek employment or as a student you will need to obtain a visa first.
+• If you are not a citizen or resident of any of the above countries or if you wish to enter New Caledonia to conduct business or to seek employment or as a student you will need to obtain a visa first.

 Nationals of the European Union can freely settle in New Caledonia on the condition that they have independent means and are self-employed (proof required).
 Those who wish to obtain salaried employment must request a long-stay visa from the French Consulate or Embassy, or the "Prefecture" (in French Administrations) in their country of residence.